SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 -->

-You can also write `@MainActor` on a structure, class, or enumeration to require all of its methods and all access to its properties to run on the main actor:
+You can also write `@MainActor` on a structure, class, or enumeration to ensure all of its methods and all access to its properties to run on the main actor:

 ```swift